Temple’s manufacturing industry has a long history of success that continues today with unprecedented growth.

 Additionally, people choose to stay in Temple.
 The city saw a 7% population increase between 2014 and 2019, and in 2020, the manufacturing industry supported the third highest number of jobs in Temple.
 The area offers a low cost of living — about 20% lower than the national average.
 In addition, over 3,500 retirees from Fort Hood (the largest active-duty post in the U.S.) choose to live and work in Temple annually, providing area businesses with a constant network of dependable talent.

 Central Texas has everything businesses need to grow, from talented workers to a low cost of doing business.
 Interested in learning more about our manufacturing industry?
-Get in touch or visit our Key Industry page to get more information.
+Get in touch or visit our manufacturing in Texas page to get more information.